aptech/docs/docs/cc/mathematical-functions.rst

 :doc:`../hessmttgw`               Computes numerical Hessian using gradient procedure with weights and using available threads.
 :doc:`../hessmttm`                Computes numerical Hessian with mask and available threads.
 :doc:`../hessmtw`                 Computes numerical Hessian with weights.
-:doc:`../hesscplx`                Computes second derivative of a function with complex arguments.
 =====================          ===========================================